What qualifications do I need to become an actuary?

 - if you speak to an employer and explain that you have/or are thinking of gaining entry to the profession, this may exempt you from some of their entry requirements.
 However, please note that this cannot be guaranteed: each company will have its own specific entry requirements.
 Employers details can be found in the Directory of Employers.

 How do I choose my university course?

 Most employers prefer candidates with a numerate degree from a university department with a strong reputation.
 A numerate degree may also lead to exemptions from some of the profession's exams.
 Actuarial science degrees, in particular, are likely to carry exemptions.

 You could look at the University League Tables for further information on how the universities you are interested in are rated.

 Will I benefit from studying a degree in actuarial science?

-Several universities offer undergraduate degrees in actuarial science, which offer exemptions from some or all of the Core Technical subjects examinations.
+Several universities offer undergraduate degrees in actuarial science, which offer exemptions from some or all of the Core Principle subjects examinations.

 The advantages of studying for an actuarial science degree are:

 - it gives you the opportunity to find out more about actuarial work before accepting an actuarial trainee role with an employer